Milestone 6: Asynchronous routing

 Some developers may not be able to add the

-element, perhaps because they don't have access to
+element, perhaps because they don't have access to or the index.html.

 Those developers may still use HTML5 URLs by taking two remedial steps: